 On your last trip to IKEA, how did you end up spending $500 on dozens of items you didn’t know you needed?
 It all comes down to product visibility.

-IKEA’s wayfinding approach – defining a clear path around its stores – ensures the maximum number of eyeballs on each product.
+IKEA’s wayfinding strategy – defining a clear path around its stores – ensures the maximum number of eyeballs on each product.
 It’s the direct equivalent of social media impressions.
 The more people an advert reaches, the more engagement it’s likely to drive and the more conversions it will achieve.

-Rich data and perfect privacy
+Sensors provide rich data and maintain privacy

-Curating compelling customer journeys
+Curating compelling shopper journeys

 Any store needs to be designed for success.
 Like a meticulously crafted confectionary planogram, a supermarket or hypermarket is a canvas for the fine art of product placement.